 Inventors are solving the myriad problems that arise from global poverty, but there is not enough focus on the big issues.
-Experts observed a dichotomy between big need versus small effort at this year’s SOCAP conference in San Francisco.
+Global development experts observed a dichotomy between big need versus small effort at this year’s SOCAP conference in San Francisco.
 The suggestion is that there are not enough collaborative resources pulled into the big things.
 Instead, you find a lot of little solutions at work.
 They’re noble causes, but many are restricted in their ability to scale.
 Individual entrepreneurs respond to immediate problems they see, and ones they feel they can reasonably tackle.
 This is important work, but one entrepreneur can’t go it alone.
-Product designers and small start-up founders need support.
+Product designers and small start-up founders working in global development need support.

 A small number of big things